saranonearth/MotionGraphics_Workshop/README.md

 ## Common Terms

 ###### Composition
 >A composition is a container that stores layers of video, audio, text, etc. Compositions are essentially independent timelines, so you can think of each composition as being a separate movie project.
+In other words,it is like a sandwich having various layers.

 ###### Frames
 >It indicates the current frame that is being displayed, moving as the animation or composition is played.
 The default display of the Timeline panel is the layer bar mode.